7 of the World’s Oldest Foods Discovered by Archaeologists

-Food rots fast.
-Therefore it is cause for great history-nerd celebration when archeologists dig up food preserved centuries past its expiration date.
-Here are seven of the most venerable victuals.
+Some foods rot fast—so it’s cause for celebration among archaeologists when they dig up food preserved for centuries past its expiration date.
+Here are seven of the most venerable victuals ever found.

-There was a long period in history in which Romans infested the world like fleas.
-Wealthy, heavily armed, road-building fleas.
-And when they died, they liked to be buried in style.
-Because of that, a bottle of their wine has reached our modern world.
-The wine, found by excavators in Germany, is the oldest known that is still in a liquid state.
-It was discovered in one of two sarcophaguses, alongside many other bottles that had long since dried up.
-This bottle stayed wet because the olive oil used (in place of a cork) to protect the wine from oxidizing did its job really well.
-And what was the result of 1600 years of aging?
-The contents are both waxy and silty, and the alcohol content is long gone.
-Still, the bouquet is quite piquant, obstinate even.
-Recommended pairing is roasted ox.
+There was a long period in European history when Romans seemed to have their imprint on everything, from mysterious mechanical objects to curses to urine-based mouthwash.
+And they evidently liked to be buried in style.
+In 1867, archaeologists found a bottle of Roman wine dating to about 325 CE near Speyer, Germany, which has since been authenticated as the oldest known that is still in a liquid state.
+It was found in one of two sarcophagi with many other bottles that had long since dried up.
+This bottle stayed potable because the olive oil used to protect the wine from oxidizing did its job really well.
+After 1600 years, the contents are both waxy and silty, and the alcohol content is long gone.

-Some say it was a garbage pit, some think it was place of religious offering.
-Whatever it was originally, by the 21st century it had become a big hole, flooded with water, and it had small pieces of burnt bread and other Neolithic odds and ends floating in it.
-The bread was the most important discovery.
-Found in Oxfordshire, England, and estimated to be 5500 years old, the overcooked bread was mistaken for charcoal at first.
-Then one of the archeologists noticed crushed grains of barley inside of it.
-If the age is correct, it would have been made by some of the first people to enter Britain from Europe.
-That crushed barley represents a world-altering revolution, as the newcomers brought with them the fledgling practice of farming, sadly ending the age of throwing pointy sticks at mammoths.
+Some said the flooded hole in Oxfordshire, UK, was a garbage pit; some thought it was a place of religious offering.
+Whatever its original purpose, by the end of the 20th century the hole had small pieces of charred bread and other Neolithic odds and ends floating in it.
+Estimated to be 5500 years old, the overcooked bread was mistaken for charcoal at first.
+Then one of the archeologists noticed crushed grains of barley in it.
+If the age is correct, it would have been made by some of the first people to migrate to Britain from Europe.

-Everyone says they invented the noodle first.
-The Chinese, the Italians, the Arabs, they all want credit for that staple of the impoverished college student’s dinner.
-But thanks to a discovery at the Lajia archeological site on the Yellow River in China, the debate may be over.
-No other historic noodle has even come close to Lajia’s 4000 year old noodles cache.
-In the aftermath of an ancient earthquake, the Yellow River flooded, causing disaster to those who lived along it.
-In his haste to get away, one unfortunate diner left his bowl of millet grass noodles overturned.
-"It was this unique combination of factors that created a vacuum or empty space between the top of the sediment cone and the bottom of this bowl that allowed the noodles to be preserved," archeologist Kam-biu Liu said.
-China for the win!
-In your face, Ziti!
+Thanks to a discovery at the Lajia archeological site on China’s Yellow River in 2005, the debate over where noodles originated may be over.
+No other historic pasta has even come close in age to Lajia’s 4000-year-old cache.
+At that time in history, an ancient earthquake suddenly flooded the Yellow River valley, and one unfortunate diner left a bowl of millet noodles overturned in their haste to escape.
+"It was this unique combination of factors that created a vacuum or empty space between the top of the sediment cone and the bottom of this bowl that allowed the noodles to be preserved," archeologist Kam-biu Liu told the BBC.

-Beef jerky travels well, especially if your journey is on to the next world.
-That is probably why whoever was buried in the 2000 year old tomb found in the village of Wanli, China, packed so much of it.
-Archeologists took a while to determine that the black and green carbonized mess they found sealed inside a beautiful bronze pot was beef.
-When they did, that made it the oldest beef ever discovered in China.
-They could even prove it was actually jerky, as it had not shrunk over the millennia, showing it had already been dried before being placed in the tomb.
+Beef jerky travels well, especially on journeys to the next world.
+That is probably why the occupant of a 2000-year-old tomb found in the village of Wanli, China, packed so much of it.
+Archaeologists concluded that the black and green carbonized mess they found sealed inside a beautiful bronze pot was beef, and the oldest beef ever found in China.
+The meaty blob had not shrunk over the millennia, demonstrating that it had already been dried before being placed in the tomb.